jjackson19862017/Milestone4_Recipes/README.md

 - The text for section Y was copied from the [Wikipedia article Z](https://en.wikipedia.org/wiki/Z)

 ### Media
-- The photos used in this site were obtained from ...
+The main image used is from https://www.forksoverknives.com/plant-based-primer-beginners-guide-starting-plant-based-diet/#gs.w27a6h

 ### Acknowledgements